-This guide provides steps required to change transmission fluid and filter on the 7-speed transmission.
+This guide provides steps to change the transmission fluid and filter on the 7-speed transmission.
 This is a simple job that you can perform in your garage.
 It requires a few basic tools and a special connector.

 Parts you will need